virtual-labs/exp-core-making-dei/README.md

 <b>Discipline | <b> Mechanical Engineering
 :--|:--|
 <b> Lab | <b> Manufacturing Processes (Foundry & Casting) Virtual Simulation Lab
-<b> Experiment|     <b> To determine the content of clay present in base sand.
+<b> Experiment|     <b> To study the making of cores using core sand.

 ### About the Experiment

-Clay is extremely fine-grained natural soil material (with < 2 microns size) containing clay minerals (aluminum silicate), which acts as binder material in molding sand.
-Moulding sand contains 2 – 50% clay.
-When clay is mixed with water it imparts strength, plasticity and good binding strength
+Cores are sand blocks they are used to make hollow portion in a casting.
+It is placed in a mould so that when molten metal is poured into the mould.
+This apart of mould will remain vacant i.e. the molten metal will not fill this part of the mould.
+So, when the mould is broken and the castings removed a hollow portion will result in the casting.

 <b>Name of Developer | <b> Prof. Rahul Swarup Sharma
 :--|:--|